peter-wachira/DvtWeatherApp/README.md

  - Paste your open weather API key to ``api_key`` on `strings.xml`
  - Build the project

-To inspect the local db/cache, run the project on a device with Android 8+

 ### Background

 Develop an application that: